Dr-D/learning-c/file/array-to-file/README.md

 This method takes a pointer, when using arrays the variable name of the array is basically a pointer to the start of the array.

-Improve things - could use and array of pointers rather than array of structs, need to free the memory used on the heap.
+Improve things - should free the memory used on the heap-> maybe add a persons_destroy.